 Imagine a world where you were always able to command competitive prices for your products and still make a profit.
 That world is well within your reach if you start implementing smart pricing tactics.
 They help you stop undercutting your prices to achieve a competitive advantage.

-In this post, we’re going to look at a number of ways you can implement smart pricing to your eCommerce store to gain competitive advantage and increase your profits at the same time.
+We’re going to look at a number of ways you can implement smart pricing to your ecommerce store to gain competitive advantage and increase your profits at the same time.

-It includes monitoring competitor prices, frequently adjusting prices against competitors to gain competitive advantage, and setting rules that guarantee the targeted profit margins.
+It includes monitoring competitor prices and frequently adjusting prices against competitors to offer competitive deals while protecting your profit margins.

 Ease of setting these rules enables online retailers to test different prices on a daily basis.
 As a result, decision-makers allocate their resources to sophisticated decision making instead of manually testing different price points.

 What’s the use of testing so many price points?

 Reach targeted profit margins even when you’re competitive